 How is Lyme Disease Diagnosed?

 Diagnosing Lyme disease in dogs can be challenging because the symptoms can be vague and similar to other health issues.
-Your veterinarian will inquire about your dog's flea and tick prevention and conduct a thorough examination.
+Your veterinarian will inquire about your dog's vaccination status and conduct a thorough examination.

 Treating Lyme Disease in Dogs